A projection-domain low-count quantitative SPECT method for alpha-particle emitting radiopharmaceutical therapy: Theory

 where we have used the fact that the measured data across the different bins are independent.
 Now, the measured data $g_m$ is Poisson distributed with mean $(\bm{H \lambda})_m + \psi$.
 Thus:

 This gives the likelihood of the measured data $\g$.
 To estimate $\bm{\lambda}$, we maximize the logarithm of the likelihood of $\bm{\lambda}$ given $\g$

-To maximize this log-likelihood, we follow the same process as used to derive the conventional ML expectation-maximization (MLEM) technique~\cite{RN50}.
-Briefly, we differentiate the log-likelihood with respect to the elements of $\bm{\lambda}$ and set that to $0$ to find the point at which the log-likelihood is maximized.
-This yields the following iterative process to estimate $\lambda_k$
+To maximize this log-likelihood, we follow the same process as used to derive the conventional MLEM technique~\cite{RN50}.
+Briefly, we differentiate the log-likelihood with respect to the elements of $\bm{\lambda}$ and equate that to $0$ to find the point at which the log-likelihood is maximized.
+This yields the following iterative equation to estimate $\lambda_k$:

 where $\hat{\lambda}_{k}^{(t)}$ denotes the estimate of $\lambda_k$ at the $t^{th}$ iteration.
 We refer to this procedure as the low-count quantitative SPECT (LC-QSPECT) method.
+Our approach advances on existing methods that directly quantify from projection data~\cite{RN19} by providing the ability to model stray-radiation-related noise.
+As we see later, this ability to model stray-radiation-related noise plays a key role in the task of reliable quantification.
+Further, the system matrix $\bm{H}$ models all key image-degrading processes in $\alpha$-particle SPECT using a Monte Carlo (MC)-based approach, which further improves the performance of this technique on the task of reliable quantification.

+Our approach alleviates the issues outlined earlier with RBQ approaches.
 Typically, the number of VOIs $K$ is less than the number of voxels $N$, so the problem is less ill-posed.
 Besides, the method is less sensitive to PVEs since we define the boundaries of VOIs before estimating the regional uptake.
-Additionally, the tissue-fraction effects are eliminated since there is no voxelization.
+In particular, the tissue-fraction effects are minimized since there is no voxelization.
 Further, while it is true that the mean VOI activity $\lambda_k$ could also be inestimable, but since the VOI is generally larger than a voxel, the estimation bias is lower.
-Finally, we directly estimate the regional uptake from the projection data, thus avoiding any reconstruction-related information loss.
+We also directly estimate the regional uptake from the projection data, thus avoiding any reconstruction-related information loss.
+Finally, as our results later show, the method yields estimates with a precision that is close to the CRB.